astronomer/docs/software/cli-release-notes.md

 Release date: September 28, 2022

+### New commands to manage Airflow objects

+You can use the new `astro dev object` commands to better manage Airflow connections, variables, and pools between your local testing environment and Astro Deployments.

+- `astro dev object import` imports connections, variables, and pools from your Astro project `airflow_settings.yaml` into your locally running Airflow environment without restarting it.
+- `astro dev object export` exports connections, variables, and pools from your local airflow database to a file of your choosing.

 ### Bug fixes

 - Fixed an issue where `astro deployment user list` listed incorrect roles for some users